 - Making equipment and guns, teaching survival skills

 In this article, you learned how to financially prepare.
+Hopefully you have taken your financial preparedness to the next level.

 Here are some beneficial resources to help you with your prepper journey: